 Submitted by Luis Morinigo, VP Business Development & Strategic Partnerships at TwinThread

-The state of your operations is a continuum that’s continually adapting to survive and thrive in your respective industry.
+The state of your operations is continually adapting to survive and thrive in your industry.
 There are seven established stages on this journey of operational modernization.
-By reviewing the following, you’ll understand what each stage entails, the benefits it will provide your organization, and the next logical step to take on the path toward greater performance.
+By reviewing the following, you’ll understand what each stage is, the benefits it will provide, and the next steps to take toward greater performance.

 Stage 1: Computerization

-- Description: You’ve got PLCs / IPCs in place collecting operational data on the performance of your assets and lines.
+- Description: You’ve got data stores in place collecting data on the performance of your equipment.

-- Benefits: These systems benefit your organization in that they collect large amounts of data against a galaxy of metrics that, if drawn from, will support your domain experts in identifying areas for improvement.
+- Benefits: These stores benefit your organization by collecting large amounts of data against a variety of metrics that, if drawn from, will support your operators in identifying areas for improvement.

-- What Next?: Organizations at this stage of modernization are looking to connect to the wealth of data housed within these Historian systems.
+- What Next?: Organizations at this stage of modernization are looking to connect to the wealth of data housed within these data stores.